BYUHPC/sci-comp-course/resources.md

 This page is meant to bridge the gap between your skills and those required to thrive in the course.
 At its core, it's a glorified collection of links; the most helpful way to use it is to find what you're confused about and check out all the links in the relevant paragraphs.

+The course relies heavily on [Victor Eijkhout's Art of HPC](https://theartofhpc.com/) (especially [volume 4](https://rc.byu.edu/course/EijkhoutHPCtutorials.pdf)), which goes into greater depth than we do in this class--if the content here isn't enough for you, that's a great place to look for more.

 ## The Supercomputer